Find Cheap Auto Insurance Quotes in Your Area

 - Covered Personnel: usually, PIP covers both you AND any family member living with you.
 If you do not have any family members in the same household, then you may want to consider excluding that part of the coverage in Massachusetts.
 This option will give you a lower PIP premium.

 Uninsured / Underinsured Motorist Bodily Injury (UM/UIMBI) 20/40: when you are hurt in an accident that is caused by a driver without sufficient liability insurance, UM/UIMBI gets your insurer to cover you for the missing payments in the other driver’s insurer's place (hence it has the same limits as a minimum BI).
 Note that MA insurance law prevents you from buying higher UM/UIMBI limits than the BI limits on the same policy.

 Although a liability insurance policy is the easiest and most recommended way to fulfill your insurance requirements, there are two other alternatives that the RMV will accept as your proof of financial responsibility behind the wheel in Massachusetts.

 Liability Bond: with a surety bond that is payable for $20,000 of medical expenses per person injured (to a total of $40,000 for two or more persons), and a $5,000 property damage expense coverage per accident, your insurance obligation is considered fulfilled.
 As long as the surety company that issues the bond is licensed in MA, a certificate of insurance by them will be valid proof.

 Liability Deposit: by making a $10,000 worth of deposit with the state Treasurer, in either cash or securities (such as a government bond or note), you are good to go.
-However, whenever this deposit is tapped to satisfy a judgment against you or payment you owe to others, the Treasurer will ask you for additional deposit until the total amount is back to $10,000.
-The good thing is, the Treasure must put your deposit into either a savings account or some kind of loan account, and you can keep the interests.
+However, whenever this deposit is tapped to satisfy a judgment against you or a payment you owe to others, the Treasurer will ask you for an additional deposit until the total amount is back to $10,000.
+The good thing is, the Treasurer must put your deposit into either a savings account or some kind of loan account, and you can keep the interests.